-Figure 48: PPTP Tunnel Configuration
+Figure 52: PPTP Tunnel Configuration

 Item Description Mode Specifies the L2TP tunnel mode on the router side: PPTP server - Specify an IP address range offered by the server.
-PPTP alliant - Caselforthe IP address of the server.
 PPTP client - Specify the IP address of the server.
 Server IP Address IP address of the server.
 Local IP Address IP address of the local side of the tunnel.
 Remote IP Address IP address of the remote side of the tunnel.